uspki/policies/certificate-policy.md

 **Online Certificate Status Protocol**: An online Certificate-checking protocol that enables relying-party application software to determine the status of an identified Certificate.
 The protocol is defined in RFC 6960.
 See also OCSP Responder.

-**Pre-Certificate: An X.509 object constructed from the certificate intended to be issued and submitted to Certificate Transparency logging services, to receive a signed certificate timestamp (SCT).
+**Pre-Certificate**: An X.509 object constructed from the certificate intended to be issued and submitted to Certificate Transparency logging services, to receive a signed certificate timestamp (SCT).
 A Pre-certificate is define in RFC 6962.

 **Private Key**: The key of a Key Pair that is kept secret by the holder of the Key Pair, and that is used to create Digital Signatures and/or to decrypt electronic records or files that were encrypted with the corresponding Public Key.